-Wayne County Prosecutor's Office (Detroit), Michigan
+Wayne County Prosecutor's Office (Detroit), Michigan Population: 1.8 million; Number of Prosecutors: 200

 The reinvestigation includes no role for the prosecutor who originally handled the case, though, on a case-by-case basis, that prosecutor and others involved in the original investigation may be interviewed, if needed.
 In the interest of independence, the CRU will inform the original prosecutor of its conclusion after the review is completed and will use the opportunity to engage with the prosecutor to discuss the findings and why relief was granted.
 The goal is to preserve the impartiality of the CRU's review.70